Employment contracts and changes in them

 An employment contract should include all of the terms and conditions agreed on in the employment contract negotiations.
 It is advisable to avoid terms and conditions that are ambiguous or open to interpretation in an employment contract.
 Terms and conditions that are ambiguous or open to interpretation should be explained and clarified in the employment contract.
 This prevents different interpretations by the parties and possible disputes.

 An employment contract is always valid until further notice, unless expressly agreed to be of a fixed term.
 An employment contract can be valid for a fixed term if the employer has a justified reason for it, if the fixed term of contract is based on the employee’s initiative or if it concerns work carried out after retirement age.
-The Union of Professional Engineers in Finland recommends that the basis for fixed-term employment be stated in the employment contract.
+The basis for fixed-term employment should be stated in the employment contract.

 Justified reasons include substitution, a fixed-term project, performance of non-recurring work, the seasonal nature of the work, an internship, or some other reason related to the employer’s operations or the work to be carried out.
 If the employer’s need for a worker is permanent, there are no grounds for a fixed-term employment contract.